Best cash ISAs rates

 Is my money safe in a cash ISA?

-Most cash ISAs are completely protected by the Financial Services Compensation Scheme (FSCS), which means that all deposits up to a total of £85,000 per provider are guaranteed by the government.
+Most cash ISAs are completely protected by the Financial Services Compensation Scheme (FSCS), which means all deposits up to £85,000 per provider are guaranteed by the government.

 The decline of the cash ISA